Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 - Rapid loss of water weight

-By far, this is the most obvious sign.
+By far, the most obvious sign is when you lose weight.
 Each molecule of glycogen is bound to 3 molecules of water.
 When you use up your glycogen, you’ll notice a quick loss of lots of water weight.
 You’ll pee a lot and you’ll drop anywhere between 5 and 10 pounds in a matter of a day or two.

 - Decreased appetite